 Between July and September 2022, Banzai issued Subordinated Convertible Notes in an aggregate principal amount of \$5,961,744, of which \$5,100,538 was issued to related parties and the remainder of \$861,206 to third-party creditors.
 During the 9 months period of 2023, Banzai issued additional Subordinated Convertible Notes in an aggregate principle amount of \$5,168,000, of which \$3,650,000 was issued to related parties and the remainder of \$1,518,000 to third-party creditors.
 The Subordinated Convertible Notes bear interest at a rate of 8% per annum, and are convertible into the same series of capital stock of Banzai to be issued to other investors upon a Qualified Financing (as defined in the Subordinated Convertible Notes) at a conversion price equal to the lesser of (i) 80% of the per share price paid by the cash purchasers of such Qualified Financing Securities (as defined in the Subordinated Convertible Notes) in the Qualified Financing, or (ii) the conversion price obtained by dividing \$50,000,000 by the Fully Diluted Capitalization (as defined in the Subordinated Convertible Notes).
 If not sooner converted or prepaid, the Subordinated Convertible Notes are payable no later than the earlier of (a) the written demand by the holders of a majority-in-interest of the Subordinated Convertible Notes then outstanding on or after September 1, 2023, (b) consummation of a Liquidity Event (as defined in the Subordinated Convertible Notes), or (c) the written demand by the Majority Holders (as defined in the Subordinated Convertible Notes) has occurred.
-In the event of a Liquidity Event while the Subordinated Convertible Notes, an amount equal to the greater of (a) the Outstanding Amount (as defined in the Subordinated Convertible Notes), or (b) two times (2x) the principal amount of the Subordinated Convertible Notes then outstanding shall become immediately due and payable in cash.
+In the event of a Liquidity Event while the Subordinated Convertible Notes are outstanding, immediately prior to the closing of such Liquidity Event and in full satisfaction of the Subordinated Convertible Notes, an amount equal to the greater of (a) the Outstanding Amount (as defined in the Subordinated Convertible Notes), or (b) two times (2x) the principal amount of the Subordinated Convertible Notes then outstanding shall become immediately due and payable in cash.